 - A broadened scope of obligated material to include packaging-like products and single-use plastic products such as drinking straws, plastic cutlery, etc.

-Recycle BC consulted on its revised draft program plan Packaging and Paper Product Extended Producer Responsibility Plan to our many stakeholders for consideration and feedback.
+Recycle BC consulted on its revised draft program plan Packaging and Paper Product Extended Producer Responsibility Plan to stakeholders for consideration and feedback.
 Feedback will be used to further update the plan and conduct Phase II of consultations.
 The initial revised Plan contains enhancements designed to support Recycle BC’s ongoing and future success and reflect discussions and comments from its two-day consultation with stakeholders in November, 2017.
-Section 6 of the Recycling Regulation requires that every five years Recycle BC review its approved Plan and submit proposed amendments to the government of British Columbia for review and approval.
 Changes to the revised Plan include:

 - Recent changes to the Recycling Regulation such as the clarification of non-resident franchisors as obligated stewards and extension of obligated materials from printed paper to paper products are now reflected;

 - New eligibility criteria for communities with curbside programs wishing to join Recycle BC;